rhysd/actionlint/docs/checks.md

 - some parameters are optional (e.g. `join(strings, sep)` and `join(strings)`)
 - some parameters are repeatable (e.g. `hashFiles(file1, file2, ...)`)

-In addition, `format()` function has special check for placeholders in the first parameter which represents formatting string.
+In addition, `format()` function has a special check for placeholders in the first parameter which represents the formatting string.

 Note that context names and function names are case insensitive.
 For example, `toJSON` and `toJson` are the same function.